 Snow White and the Seven Dwarfs: Snow White is a young woman who is deemed the fairest in the land, much to the anger of her evil stepmother, the Wicked Queen.
 Setting out to murder Snow White, the queen dresses as an old woman to give Snow White a poisoned apple.
 Taking a bite in the apple causes Snow White to become weak, especially when she wants to fall in love with a prince.
 Will Snow White be able to see her wishes come true?

 Aladdin: The eponymous street urchin finds himself lucky when he uncovers a genie stuck inside a lamp, with Aladdin later granted three wishes.
-Wanting Princess Jasmine to fall in love with him, the pantomime follows the pair as they grow closer to each other in a pantomime combining this middle eastern Disney classic with British pantomime traits.
+Wanting Princess Jasmine to fall in love with him, the story follows the pair as they grow closer to each other in a show combining a middle eastern Disney classic with British pantomime traditions.

 Jack and the Beanstalk: Selling his cow for magic beans, Jack plants his new beans in the ground.
 When he wakes up the next morning, Jack is greeted with a giant beanstalk stretching into the clouds.
 As he climbs up the beanstalk, he is met by an evil giant who wants to eat him!
 Through his cunning, Jack saves himself and receives his own treats.

 Dick Whittington: Travelling to London to seek his fortune, Dick Whittington heads off into the world alone with his trusty cat as a sidekick.
 Growing from nothing, the story of Dick Whittington ends with him becoming the Mayor of London.